j-angnoe/embeddable-components/README.md

 ## How should this work:
-There are 3 parties involved here: The supplier of the widget, the consumer that want to integrate the widget in his/her product, and finally the end-user that will use the functionality.
+There are 3 parties involved here: The supplier of the widget, the consumer that wants to integrate the widget in his/her product, and finally the end-user that will use the functionality.

 The consumer will receive instruction on how to integrate the product.